FRodrigues42/wrecking-pila/README.md

 This is a simple mod that adds decisions and events to:
 [list]
-[*] remove all buildings of a type for your country [*] remove all buildings of a type for your ai subjects [*] exploit the taxes of all the available provinces having the choice between core and territorial provinces [/list]
+[*] remove all buildings of a type for your country cores and territories [*] remove all buildings of a type for your ai subjects [*] exploit the taxes of all the available provinces having the choice between core and territorial provinces [/list]